-But here’s the thing: your body can naturally reduce that stored up stress so you don’t have to experience that pain again.
+But here’s the thing: your body can let go of that stored up stress so you don’t have to experience that pain again.

-David Bercelli stumbled on his technique by studying animals that live in life-threatening situations on a daily basis and he realized that we humans are wired the same way too.
+David Bercelli stumbled on his technique by studying animals that live in life-threatening, stressful, situations on a daily basis and he realized that we humans are wired the same way too.

 I started using trauma releasing exercises a few years ago; and my first experiences were intense, to say the least.

 At first, I shook a little.
-It felt weird to see my limbs shaking naturally and uncontrollably.
+It felt weird to see my limbs shaking on their own and uncontrollably.
 But after I relaxed into it, the real trauma release began; my whole body shook.

 My shoulders, hips, neck, head—everywhere shook like crazy.
-I had a ton of stress stored up in my muscles that I didn’t even know about.
-The shaking lasted for about 15 minutes, and then I felt a huge relief that is hard to put in words.
+I had a ton of stress accumulation in my muscles that I didn’t even know about.
+The shaking lasted for about 15 minutes, and then I felt a MASSIVE relief that is hard to put in words.

-I suggest you get David Bercelli’s DVD before you try this method to reduce build up stress on your own.
+I suggest you get David Bercelli’s DVD before you try this method to lessen build-up stress on your own.